Therapeutic exercise

 Overview of Treatment

-Unlike medications or surgery, physical therapy emphasizes active patient participation.
-Therapists adjust the intensity and type of exercises according to the stage of injury or illness.
-For example, during the acute phase, focus is on anti-inflammatory activities, while in the chronic phase, strengthening and coordination are emphasized.
+Unlike medications or surgery, physical therapy exercises emphasize active patient participation.
+Therapists adjust the intensity and type of exercises based on the stage of injury or illness.
+For example, during the acute phase, focus is on anti-inflammatory activities, while in chronic stages, strengthening and coordination are prioritized.
 The long-term benefits include preventing secondary injuries and enhancing quality of life.

 Types and Mechanisms of Treatment

-The main categories include: 1) Muscle strength training (e.g., resistance exercises) to enhance muscular support, 2) Flexibility training (e.g., stretching exercises) to improve joint range of motion, 3) Balance training (e.g., single-leg stance) to prevent falls, 4) Cardiopulmonary training (e.g., aquatic exercises) to boost metabolic function.
-Each type operates through different mechanisms; for instance, muscle strength training stimulates cellular metabolism via muscle contractions, while balance training refines cerebellar and vestibular system coordination.
+There are four main categories: 1) Strength training (e.g., resistance exercises) to enhance muscular support, 2) Flexibility training (e.g., stretching exercises) to improve joint range of motion, 3) Balance training (e.g., single-leg stance) to prevent falls, 4) Cardiopulmonary training (e.g., aquatic exercises) to boost metabolic functions.
+Each type operates through different mechanisms; for instance, strength training stimulates cellular metabolism via muscle contractions, while balance training retrains cerebellar and vestibular system coordination.

 Indications

-Primarily suitable for: 1) Orthopedic conditions such as degenerative osteoarthritis and herniated discs, 2) Neurological disorders like post-stroke sequelae and peripheral nerve injuries, 3) Cardiac and pulmonary rehabilitation, such as recovery after cardiac surgery, 4) Chronic pain management in gynecology or rehabilitation settings.
-For example, specific joint mobility exercises can alleviate frozen shoulder symptoms.
+Mainly suitable for: 1) Orthopedic conditions such as degenerative arthritis and herniated discs, 2) Neurological disorders such as post-stroke sequelae and peripheral nerve injuries, 3) Cardiopulmonary rehabilitation like recovery after cardiac surgery, 4) Chronic pain management in gynecology or rehabilitation settings.
+For example, specific joint mobility exercises can relieve frozen shoulder symptoms.

-It is also applicable for injury prevention in sports and occupational rehabilitation.
-Clinical evidence shows that core muscle training in chronic lower back pain patients can reduce recurrence rates by over 40%.
-Therapists design staged training programs based on pain scores and activity limitations.
+It is also applicable for injury prevention in sports and occupational injury rehabilitation.
+Clinical evidence shows that core muscle training in patients with chronic lower back pain can reduce recurrence rates by over 40%.
+Therapists design phased training programs based on pain scores and activity limitations.

 Usage and Dosage

-Frequency of treatment is typically 2-3 times per week, with each session lasting 30-60 minutes.
-Initial stages may involve passive movements, gradually progressing to active exercises.
-For example, stroke patients with paralysis may initially require assistive devices, with gait training commencing after three months.
-Exercise intensity is evaluated using the Borg scale, with cardiopulmonary exercises usually controlled at 60-80% of maximum heart rate.
+Frequency is typically 2-3 times per week, with sessions lasting 30-60 minutes.
+Initially, passive movements may be used, gradually progressing to active exercises.
+For example, stroke patients with paralysis may require assistive devices initially, with gait training starting after three months.
+Exercise intensity is evaluated using the Borg scale, with cardiopulmonary exercises generally maintained at 60-80% of maximum heart rate.

-Dosage adjustments follow the "gradual progression principle," increasing resistance by 5-10% per session.
-Special populations, such as hypertensive patients, require blood pressure monitoring, and post-arthroplasty patients must adhere to joint angle restrictions.
+Dosage adjustments follow the principle of gradual progression, increasing resistance by 5-10% per session.
+Special populations such as hypertensive patients require blood pressure monitoring, and post-arthroplasty patients must adhere strictly to range-of-motion restrictions.
 Therapists employ the FITT principle (Frequency, Intensity, Time, Type) to develop personalized plans.

 Benefits and Advantages